thevindu-w/clip_share_client/README.md

 - **TCP Scan:** When this setting is enabled, the [scan operation](#other-operations) will scan using TCP connections in addition to UDP broadcast (or multicast for IPv6) scanning.
 It is recommended to keep this turned off, as TCP scanning is slower and more resource-intensive than UDP scanning.
 Enable this only if there is any issue with the UDP scanning.
+- **Auto-scan at start:** When this setting is enabled, [scan operation](#other-operations) will scan the network for available servers when the app starts.

 #### Ports